Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Application

-I use a weakly informative prior of $Normal(0,\text{log}(10))$ for the beta coefficients of all explanatory variables.
-The scales of these priors are then automatically adjusted based on the measurement scale of each variable by the rstanarm package \autocite{Goodrich2020}.
-I use a weakly informative prior of $Normal(0,10)$ for the constant; the mean of zero makes sense, as the rstanarm package automatically centers all predictors during the estimation process -- the returned results are in the original scales \autocite{Goodrich2020}.
+I use a weakly informative prior of $Normal(0,\text{log}(10))$ for the log odds ratio coefficients of all explanatory variables.
+The scales of these priors are then automatically adjusted based on the measurement scale of each variable by the rstanarm package \autocite{Goodrich2020a}.
+I use a weakly informative prior of $Normal(0,10)$ for the constant; the mean of zero makes sense, as the rstanarm package automatically centers all predictors during the estimation process -- the returned results are on the original scales \autocite{Goodrich2020a}.
 The weakly informative priors lead to more data-driven but also regularized Bayesian estimation.
-I use these priors here for reference purposes only; if informative priors were available, one should use them.
+I use these priors here for reference purposes only.